Skip to main content

 Hear voice comms in any CS2 or FACEIT demo with tv_listen_voice_indices.
 Which demos record voice, how the slot bitmask works, and how to read text chat.

 Reviewing a demo and hearing nothing but footsteps?
-Voice in Counter-Strike 2 demos is off by default, and the command that turns it on - tv_listen_voice_indices - takes a number most people never figure out.
-This guide covers everything: which demos even contain voice, how the slot bitmask works, how to hear one player or one whole team, and how to pull up text chat at the same time.
+Voice in Counter-Strike 2 demos is off by default, and the command that turns it on takes a number most people never work out.
+Worse, the command is often not the problem at all - plenty of demos have no voice in them to begin with.

 Just want the commands?
 Upload your demo to the CS2 Voice Comms Calculator , tick the players you want to hear, and copy the ready-made tv_listen_voice_indices commands.
 The rest of this page explains why they work.